STEM Activities With Recycled Newspapers

-Next, a single sheet of newspaper may be folded in to a square.
+Next, a single sheet of the newspaper may be folded into a square.
 Fold one corner over keeping the edges straight, and crease.
-Cut off the excess inch or so on the one side.
+Cut off the excess inch or so on one side.
 Now you have a square.
-Any origami folding may be used, such a a hat.
+Any origami folding may be used, such as a hat.
 This is a link to a page with origami instructions.

 Newspapers may be used for gift wrapping practice for children, also, and it won’t ruin any nice gift wrap.
 When they have learned a little and practiced, this post at Living Montessori Now could be used to help them further their skills:

 Here is a grocery bag is full of prepared Möbius strips for a classroom.
 Children do think these activities are fun.
 My students would remember doing these activities as a favorite at the end of the school year.

 I have written this blog post as a story, also.
 The story behind this post is here and tells this from my viewpoint in the 1950s as a child.
 Yup, I’m old! :-)